Romain7426/Mouton1-anime/README.md

 ## [Intellectual Property](https://en.wikipedia.org/wiki/Intellectual_property)

-Basically, we do not care about [intellectual property](https://en.wikipedia.org/wiki/Intellectual_property).
+Basically, we do not care about [intellectual property](https://en.wikipedia.org/wiki/Intellectual_property) (except that we think that [intellectual property](https://en.wikipedia.org/wiki/Intellectual_property) is bad, counter-productive, designed by cupid & greedy stock-pilers).
 You can do whatever you like with anything in that project.

 However, as it seems that backward copyrighting could exist, therefore we did not release it in [public domain](https://en.wikipedia.org/wiki/Public_domain), instead we have a license to prevent that degenerated case.
-For uninteresting law related stuffs, please see [COPYING](COPYING) (it's an [ISC license](https://en.wikipedia.org/wiki/ISC_license), the most liberal license we found out: do whatever you like with it, as long as you do not prevent ourselves or others to use it).
+For uninteresting law related stuffs, please see [COPYING](COPYING) (it's like an [ISC license](https://en.wikipedia.org/wiki/ISC_license), but slightly more liberal: do whatever you like with it, as long as you do not prevent ourselves or others to use it).
+(The [ISC license](https://en.wikipedia.org/wiki/ISC_license) was the most liberal license we found out.)

-Nous ne portons aucun intérêt à la [propriété intellectuelle](https://en.wikipedia.org/wiki/Propri%C3%A9t%C3%A9_intellectuelle) du présent programme (ni en général, sauf pour en étudier les principes et exprimer que nous désapprouvons ces principes et la [propriété intellectuelle](https://en.wikipedia.org/wiki/Propri%C3%A9t%C3%A9_intellectuelle) en général).
-Vous pouvez faire ce que il vous plaît avec ce programe.

-Nous aurions bien laissé ce programme dans le [domaine public](https://en.wikipedia.org/wiki/Domaine_public_(propri%C3%A9t%C3%A9_intellectuelle)), mais il semblerait que il existerait une possibilité pour s'approprier du matériel qui serait dans le domaine public, et d'en restreindre l'accès.
-Afin de prévenir ce cas dégénéré, ce programme a été publié sous une licence équivalente à la [licence ISC](https://en.wikipedia.org/wiki/Licence_ISC), mais en plus relâchée (cf. le fichier [COPYING](COPYING) pour la consulter in extenso).
-En ce qui nous concerne, vous pouvez faire ce que vous voulez avec ce programme et son code, dans la mesure vous n'empêchez personne de l'utiliser, y compris nous-mêmes.
+In a nutshell, please do whatever you like with this software and its code, as long as you do not prevent anyone to use it (including ourselves).

 ##  TODO

  - A [FLTK](https://en.wikipedia.org/wiki/FLTK) [GUI](https://en.wikipedia.org/wiki/FLTK).